-But on this day, my mind was on overdrive.
-Stunned by the news coming out of Hollywood about Harvey Weinstein and the horrific and growing number of reports of sexual assault and harassment, I was horrified - horrified by the predatory behavior, abuse, and misuse of power and horrified, even though I understood it and had great compassion for it, that women (and men) were silenced by the shadow of shame and frozen by fear.
+But on this day, my mind was on overdrive, stunned by the news that continues to come out of the growing number of reports of sexual assault and harassment as part of the #MeToo movement and of the women (and men) whom were silenced by the shadow of shame and frozen by fear.

 In my mind, the battle-cry that kept sounding louder and louder was “Enough is enough!”
 It compelled me to look once again at my own life as well as in the world to see “In what situations and circumstances am I or others compromising, settling, accepting the unacceptable, quieting our voice, or stepping over our truth?”

-I literally took on proactively walking through the world looking through the eyes of “Enough is enough!” not in a judgmental or make-wrong way but more in a social justice kind of way - a way of really looking at “Who do I want to be in the world?
+I literally took on proactively walking through the world looking through the eyes of “Enough is enough!” not in a judgmental or make-wrong way but more in a social justice kind of way – a way of really looking at “Who do I want to be in the world?
 What do I want to stand for? and What can I no longer tolerate?”
-(This was very much motivated by what I wrote in my last newsletter entitled “Join The Integrity Movement” and taking on being the change I want to see in the world.)
+(This was very much motivated by what I wrote in an older blog post entitled “Join The Integrity Movement” and taking on being the change I want to see in the world.)

 In my book The Integrity Advantage, I have a chapter dedicated to what I call “Integrity Snatchers.”
 Integrity Snatchers are the constant companions, the characteristics and situations, that we all live with that diminish our sense of self, erode our self-trust, and whittle away at our birthright of integrity.
 Integrity Snatchers keep us from making the highest choices for ourselves and going for the life of our dreams.
 In my book, I talk about seven different Integrity Snatchers, the first of which is shame.
 In my book, I write:

-Now I know there has been a lot of conversation about body-shamers - people who say nasty, inappropriate, and unwarranted things about others.
+Now I know there has been a lot of conversation about body-shamers – people who say nasty, inappropriate, and unwarranted things about others.
 Their comments and commentary are not needed or wanted.
-If given the opportunity, I would encourage these body-shamers to look at the purpose and intent of their words as well as the impact and really dig deep in the exploration of knowing that your words are your calling cards.
-Who do you want to be in the world?
+If given the opportunity, I would encourage these body-shamers to look at the purpose and intent of their words as well as the impact and really dig deep in the exploration of knowing that their words are their calling cards.
+Who do they want to be in the world?
 But enough about them.

 So, as I looked at this girl next to me, working out tirelessly, sweating profusely, trying to fix herself, and covering her butt, I started to think about all of the ways we consciously or often unconsciously shame ourselves.